 The maximum lifetime amount you can contribute to a child’s RESP is $50,000.
 Given the rate at which tuition fees are rising, this amount may prove insufficient to cover the cost of a college education.
 Also, funds from an RESP can only be used for pre-approved educational institutions.

-Because of these limitations, many parents in Canada use whole life as an alternative to an RESP or to supplement it.
+Because of these limitations, many parents in Canada use whole life insurance as an alternative to an RESP or to supplement it.

-A whole life policy can also be seen as an investment vehicle.
+A whole life insurance policy can also be seen as an investment vehicle.
 Money in this account grows on a tax-deferred basis.
 That means a whole life policy can provide you with a pile of tax-free money, which you can use for any purpose, like paying a college fee.

 Insurance Company | Maximum Coverage | Maximum Coverage Price | $10,000 Coverage Price |